WHAT IS RISOGRAPH PRINTING?

 - They're soy-based.
 Lower VOCs than petroleum inks, and they dry slowly, which means freshly-printed stacks need to be handled with care.

 - They're translucent.
-Even riso "white" doesn't behave like screenprint white.
-You're working with the paper, not against it.
+Even riso "white" doesn't behave like screenprint or offset white.
+The paper will always show through, even with 100% black.

 - Fluorescents glow.
 Fluorescent pink in particular is wildly more vivid than anything CMYK can produce.
-It's the gateway drug to riso for most designers.
+(Fluorescent drums are also harder to maintain, which is why we're don't currently have any.)

 Risograph vs. screenprint vs. offset vs. digital